What the Old Testament Is About [An Intro Guide]

 At Mount Sinai, God spoke the Ten Commandments to the Israelites together with an exhibition of thunder, lightning, and smoke.
 The powerful display helped the Israelites understand that they were entering into a solemn agreement.

-The Ten Commandments were the conditions for this covenant or contract between God and His people.
+The Ten Commandments were the conditions for this covenant between God and His people.

 Moses took the “book of the covenant,” which contained the agreement, and read it to the Israelites.
 In response, the Israelites said, “All that the Lord has said we will do, and be obedient” (Exodus 24:7, NKJV).
 This began what was known as the “old covenant.”